Louie Kelcher: Legacy

 Kelcher was a favorite among Chargers fans, who greeted him at home games with cheers of "Loueeee".
 Chargers quarterback Dan Fouts called him "the most universally beloved guy on our team."
 Kelcher was among the first NFL defensive linemen to weigh 300 lb.
 He was inducted into the Chargers Hall of Fame in 2003, and the Breitbard Hall of Fame in 2006.
 He was also named to both the Chargers' 40th and 50th anniversary teams.

 Kelcher received first-team honors on the All-Southwest Conference football team of the 1970s, and he was inducted into the Southern Methodist University Hall of Fame in 2012.

-Later years
+Later life

 Kelcher moved to Austin, Texas, in 1992.
 He became co-owner with Doug English, a former college rival with the Texas Longhorns, in the warehousing firm Pro Line Warehouse and Distribution.
 Kelcher also had a stake in a trucking business in Texas.